sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - **animate.json**: Using AnimateDiff with FlipStreamSource, FlipStreamBatchPrompt, and FlipStreamFilmVfi.
 - **grab_rembg_depth_animate.json**: Using ControlNet and AnimateDiff with FlipStreamScreenGrabber, FlipStreamRembg.
 - **quick_vid2vid.json**: Quick tuning workflow for vid2vid.
+- **quick_vid2vid_roi.json**: An example demonstrating the use of FlipStreamGetPreviewRoi and FlipStreamGate.